puneetkdokania/puneetkdokania.github.io/index.md

 comments: false
 ---

-Hi, I'm a _senior researcher_ in machine learning and computer vision at the [Torr Vision Group (University of Oxford)](http://www.robots.ox.ac.uk/~tvg/) and a _principal researcher_ at [Five AI](http://www.five.ai/) Oxford, a cool startup recently acquired by Bosch.
+Hi, I'm a _senior researcher_ in machine learning and computer vision at the [Torr Vision Group (University of Oxford)](http://www.robots.ox.ac.uk/~tvg/) and a _research director_ at [Five AI](http://www.five.ai/) Oxford, a cool startup recently acquired by Bosch.
 At Five, we are helping in building the technology for driverless cars.

 At Oxford University, I primarily supervise PhD (DPhil) students working on topics related to robustness, continual learning, efficient methods for neural network training etc. At Five AI Oxford office, I lead a small team of cool research scientists, and also help the company in shaping their research agenda related to the perception side of their underlying AI systems.
 I also help the applied engineering team of Five AI in building research-based products.